twinfoundation/entity-storage/packages/entity-storage-connector-file/docs/reference/classes/FileEntityStorageConnector.md

 ▸ **bootstrap**(`requestContext`): `Promise`\<`void`\>

-Bootstrap the service by creating and initializing any resources it needs.
+Bootstrap the connector by creating and initializing any resources it needs.

 #### Parameters